questionmark/PowerShellTemplate/README.md

 ### Packaging Artifacts

 Forge has created a task group that handles these steps, titled `Publish PowerShell Module`.
+It packages the module, and publishes the zip to the build - only publishing the nupkg if it's a release branch.

 #### ZIP